Kathleen was part of a film team for the documentary, “BIG LIES”

 From Dr. Igor Runov, BIG LIE’s producer: “Stalin’s merciless farm policy opened the way to mass political repressions from the 1930s to 1950s, and had long term social and demographic consequences which were not overcome until now.
 Eighty-five years later in Russia there is still not a single memorial to this most vicious human sacrifice committed by the State in modern history.”

 In BIG LIES, Kathleen is making her debut as a documentary film narrator.
-As an American writer with Slavic ancestry who has visited Russia frequently and is drawn to this tragic history.
-On camera, she talks about the repercussions of this misguided policy and comments on the failure of society to tell the real truth about these events.
+As an American writer with Slavic ancestry, and one who has traveled widely throughout Russia, she is drawn to this tragic history.
+On camera, she talks about the repercussions of this misguided USSR policy and reflects on the failure of society and its government leaders to tell the real truth about these events.

 As a creative writing instructor, Kathleen Witkowska Tarr has designed and taught several seminars and workshops for 49 Writers/Alaska Writing Center, and for Opportunities for Lifelong Learning (UAA), geared to intermediate to advanced writers.

 In her short course, The Spiritual in Writing: Across Faiths, Genres & Time, she introduces writers to the topic of “spiritual writing”—writings from the seekers, dreamers, pilgrims, saints, mystics and spiritual masters across faith traditions (Judaism; Christianity; Islam; Buddhism); across genres poetry/fiction/nonfiction); and across international borders.

 Along with the Russia-born poet, editor, and language teacher, Olga Livshin, Kathleen has also designed and taught, Writing with Anna Akhmatova.
 In this popular seminar, participants are introduced to Anna Andreyevna Akhmatova (1889-1966), one of Russia’s greatest poets whose life embodied the notion that “great poetry is often a response to total disaster.”

-Under KTarr Literary, Kathleen offers professional communication services in writing and editing, including book proposal development; technical writing; speech writing; and project development for business and nonprofits.
+Kathleen occasionally offers professional communication services in writing and editing, including book proposal development; technical writing; speech writing; and editorial services for nonfiction manuscript development.
 For more information, please contact Kathleen.